 The “Authentic Leadership” program focuses on facilitating a one or two day workshop on the Authentic Leadership Development Model.
-In this session, leaders will identify hot spots (adversity moments) and learn how those hot spots are actually opportunities for accelerating a leader’s self-awareness, behavioural integrity, organizational relationships and compassion.
+In this session, leaders will identify hot spots (adversity moments) and learn how those hot spots are actually opportunities for accelerating a leader’s self-awareness, behavioural integrity, organizational relationships and sense of compassion.
 The result is a more authentic leader who is more aligned with those they lead.

-The “Strategic Alignment” program is a one or two facilitation where we take a strength-based approach with the whole of the organization to co-create the alignment of mission, strategy and tasks across the organization.
+The “Strategic Alignment” program is a one or two day facilitation event where we take a strength-based approach with the whole of the organization to co-create the alignment of mission, strategy and tasks across the organization.
 This method has a significant impact on attaching purpose to the employee’s career, creating immediate buy-in on strategic initiatives, and gleaning insights for senior leaders of the organization.